iamdudeman/react-cross-platform-boilerplate/README.md

 * Local dev server hosting web application

 ### In Progress
-1. Prod build for web
+1. Reuse react and redux dependencies for web and shared
-    1. closure-webpack-plugin
+1. gzip

 ### TODO
 1. Prod build for native